MI-DPLA/combine/docs/workflow.rst

 Record Versioning
 =================

-In an effort to preserve various stages of a Record through harvest, possible multiple transformation, merges, and eventually publishing, Combine takes the approach of copying the Record each time.
+In an effort to preserve various stages of a Record through harvest, possible multiple transformation, merges and sub-dividing, Combine takes the approach of copying the Record each time.

 As outlined in the `Data Model <data_model.html>`_, Records are represented in both MySQL and ElasticSearch.
 Each time a Job is run, and a Record is duplicated, it gets a new row in MySQL, with the full XML of the Record duplicated.
 Records are associated with each other across Jobs by their `Combine ID <data_model.html#identifiers>`_.